 What policy is implemented to evaluate the good governance practices of the companies in which the financial product invests?

-In order to ensure that investee States comply with good governance practices, the Sub-Fund applies an internal analysis methodology, which takes good governance criteria into account through its ESG approach.
-The criteria analysed include government efficiency, regulatory quality, rule of law, control of corruption, freedom of expression and gender equality.
+In order to ensure that investee companies comply with good governance practices, the Sub-Fund applies an internal analysis methodology, which takes good governance criteria into account through its ESG approach.